srackham/obsidian.nvim/CONTRIBUTING.md

 We use [luacheck](https://github.com/mpeterv/luacheck) to lint the Lua code.
 Once you have `luacheck` installed, you can run `make lint` to get a report.

+### Checking types

+TL;DR: `make types`

+We use `lua-ls` to check the type annotations in the lua code.
+Once you have [`lua-ls`](https://github.com/LuaLS/lua-language-server) installed, you can run `make types` to check types.

+Newly written code should have type annotations.

 ### Running tests

 TL;DR: `make test`